taikedz/os-release-q/README.md

     * `--lower-case`, `-l` - convert output to lower-case
 * `os-release -v` - print version of `os-release` query tool and help, exit with status zero

+## Local build

+Simply run `zig build` .

 ## Motivation

-As a tool, it helps quickly identify a system type in a shell script, without needing to write `/etc/os-release` parsing and handlers.
+As a tool, it helps quickly identify a system type in a shell script, without needing to write `/etc/os-release` parsing and handlers or polluting a script's variables.

 Include it in `.bashrc` to display a welcome message: